Ecotrust/madrona/docs/intersection.rst

 ------------------------------------------------------------------
 Sometimes, as is the case with the MLPA linear kelp data sets, the presence of geometry indicates the presence of the habitat.
 We'll refer to this type of shapefile as a Single Feature Shapefile.

 In other cases, a shapefile may contain geometries that represent any number of different habitats according to how each individual geometry is attributed.
-An example of one of these Multi Feature Shapefiles is available here.
+An example of one of these Multi Feature Shapefiles is available `here <http://code.google.com/p/marinemap/source/browse/trunk/lingcod/intersection/test_data/test_substrate.zip>`_.
 That example is a portion of the substrate data set used in the South Coast MLPA process.
 The shapefile consists of polygons with a sub_depth attribute (among others).
 Some values of this attribute are 'Hard 0 - 30m', 'Soft 30 - 50m', etc. If we want to know, for instance, how much hard substrate with a depth of 0 - 30 meters is within a given polygon, we want to intersect that polygon with a set of geometries that represent just that habitat type.
 In other words, we want to intersect with a single feature rather than a multi feature.

 Turning a Multi Feature Shapefile into Single Feature Shapefiles
 ----------------------------------------------------------------